Streaming Video Temporal Action Segmentation In Real Time: Experiment

 \subsection{Compare with spatio-temporal modeling approaches}

 We compared the different spatio-temporal modeling approaches of the feature extractor.
 The results are shown in Table \ref{tab3}.
-The combination of 2D convolution operator \cite{sandler2018mobilenetv2} and temporal shift module \cite{lin2019tsm} focuses on the spatial comparison between frames in the feature extraction phase and temporal aggregation in the segmentation phase.
+The experiments show that the combination of 2D convolution operator \cite{sandler2018mobilenetv2} and temporal shift module \cite{lin2019tsm} outperforms 2D plus 1D convolution operator \cite{tran2018closer} over 3D convolution operator \cite{carreira2017quo}.
+We conjecture that the combination of 2D convolution operator \cite{sandler2018mobilenetv2} and temporal shift module \cite{lin2019tsm} focuses on the spatial comparison between frames in the feature extraction phase and temporal aggregation in the segmentation phase.
 And, this pattern is more efficient than others.
 Model without spatial squeezed pooling takes up more VRAM instead of improving model performance (Line 4 vs. Line 5).
-The experimental results in Table \ref{tab3} also show that memory tcn, can improve the performance of real-time TAS based on various spatio-temporal modeling approaches.
+The experimental results in Table \ref{tab3} also show that the temporal convolution network with memory cache (memory tcn) which we select, can improve the performance of real-time TAS based on various spatio-temporal modeling approaches.
 The past information can indeed improve the performance of SVTAS task.